kaushal724/demo/README.md

 # demo
-this is my first get repo
+this is my first get repo.
+Author kaushal